bentung12/bentung12/README.md

 ## Machine Learning Research Project

 Throughout the past year, I've also been working on improving the resilience of image recognition models using **in-situ analog computing hardware (SONOS)** under increasing amounts of radiation.
 The [cross-sim](https://github.com/bentung12/cross-sim/tree/pytorch) repository was developed by Sandia Labs to mimic the performance of analog memristive chips such as the SONOS chip in python.
-I developed multiple image recognition models using PyTorch and applied multiple training and correction techniques to eventually improve the resilience of the models against radiation by about 10 times!
+I developed multiple image recognition models using PyTorch and applied multiple training/correction techniques to eventually improve the resilience of the models against radiation by about 10 times!

 Take a look at these two folders in the repository for more information about my code and results.